AWS WAF – Web Application Firewall Rules & ACLs

 2. You’ve been hired to enhance the overall security posture for a very large e-commerce site.
 They have a well architected multi-tier application running in a VPC that uses ELBs in front of both the web and the app tier with static assets served directly from S3.
 They are using a combination of RDS and DynamoDB for their dynamic data and then archiving nightly into S3 for further processing with EMR.
 They are concerned because they found questionable log entries and suspect someone is attempting to gain unauthorized access.
 Which approach provides a cost effective scalable mitigation to this kind of attack?
 [Old Exam Question]

-1. Recommend mat they lease space at a DirectConnect partner location and establish a 1G DirectConnect connection to their VPC they would then establish Internet connectivity into their space, filter the traffic in hardware Web Application Firewall (WAF).
+1. Recommend that they lease space at a DirectConnect partner location and establish a 1G DirectConnect connection to their VPC they would then establish Internet connectivity into their space, filter the traffic in hardware Web Application Firewall (WAF).
 And then pass the traffic through the DirectConnect connection into their application running in their VPC.
 (Not cost effective)

 3. Add a WAF tier by creating a new ELB and an AutoScaling group of EC2 Instances running a host-based WAF.
 They would redirect Route 53 to resolve to the new WAF tier ELB.
 The WAF tier would then pass the traffic to the current web tier.
 Web tier Security Groups would be updated to only allow traffic from the WAF tier Security Group